Rcrd0/Getting_N_Cleaning/CodeBook.md

 tBodyGyroMean
 tBodyGyroJerkMean

 For this study we are only using the mean and std values.
+Features are normalized and bounded within [-1,1].

 Use the following code to view the tidy_data in R